Nonlinear-FOD/lab-client/docs/authentication.md

    - `_perform_request()` replays the original call with the new Bearer token; the device connects successfully.
 3. Later requests reuse the cached token silently.
 When the server says 401 again (token expired), the retry branch re-authenticates without any manual steps.

-If GitHub is unreachable or the user is removed from the org, the second attempt still fails—`requests` raises a runtime error so the user knows to contact an admin.
+If GitHub is unreachable or the user is removed from the org, the second attempt still fails - `requests` raises a runtime error so the user knows to contact an admin.

 ## Token Store Format